 We first construct a conceptual model of synthetic lethality (see Figure [fig:SLModel]).
 This will be used to build a statistical model of synthetic lethal gene expression from which to simulate expression data to test SLIPT and various potential synthetic lethal prediction methods upon.
 In the model, synthetic lethality arises from related functions and manifests in a cell death phenotype.

 This is model suggests that synthetic lethality is detectable in measures of gene inactivation across a sample population, namely mutation, DNA copy number, DNA methylation, and suppression of expression.
 All of these potential mechanisms of gene inactivation could lead to synthetic lethality but expression data is readily available and changes in these alternative mechanisms are likely to impact on the amount of expressed (functional) RNA or protein detectable.
 There are several ways that functional relationships between genes could manifest in expression data, including coexpression, mutual exclusivity and directional shifts.
-Co-expression is overly simplisitic and has performed poorly in revious studies as a predictor of synthetic lethality, this will still be tested with Correlation measures in later simulations.
+Co-expression is overly simplistic and has performed poorly in previous studies as a predictor of synthetic lethality, this will still be tested with Correlation measures in later simulations.
 Here the alternative hypothesis is that synthetic lethality will lead to a detectable directional shift.
 This does not preclude mutual exclusivity, compensating expression, or co-loss under-representation as discussed in previous studies.

 [!ht]